maloryware/42/piscine/01-shell00/ex01/README.md

 Note: As the defined date exceeds 6 months on either side, instead of the hour, the year is displayed instead!

+Finally, the exercise requires the file to be compressed with `tar`.
+Using the flags `-c` and `-f`, we can specify compression (as opposed to `-x`, extraction) and the targeted file.